Nippani: Education

-K.L.E's English Medium CBSE School, Nipani was established in the year 2004.
+KLE's English-medium CBSE school in Nippani was established in 2004.

 Tourism and attractions

-Nipani is 407 km from Mumbai and 166 km from Goa.
-There are tourists sites like Tavandi (Stavanidhi), Ramaling, Nipanikar Wada, Samadhi Math, Sai Mandir, and Jawahalal Nehru lake.
+Located 407 km (252.9 mi) from Mumbai and 166 km (103.15 mi) from Goa.
+Tourist sites of particular interest in or near Nippani include Ramling Mandir; Tavandi (Stavanidhi); Nipanikar Wada; Samadhi Math; Sai Mandir; and Jawahalal Nehru Lake.

-Ramling Mandir: This temple is dedicated to lord Shiva.
-Situated in Shippur Hill 6 km from Nippani, on Nippani Goa highway, it is believed to be held from Ramayan Yug.
-Beside its locations which is center of hill, the temple has regular and fresh water sources for the entire year.
-The temple hosts feast in Hindu month of Shravan, which comes in the monsoon season.
+Ramling Mandir is a temple dedicated to Lord Shiva.
+Situated in the village of Shippur 6 km (3.73 mi)from Nippani, it is believed to be held from Ramayan Yug.
+Beside its location, which is at the centre of Shippur Hill, it has regular and fresh water sources for the entire year.
+The temple hosts a feast in the Hindu month of Shravan during the monsoon season.